Vector lattices with a Hausdorff uo-Lebesgue topology: uo-convergent sequences within -convergent nets

 The forward implication is clear from \cref{res:tau_m_to_sub_uo}.
 We now show the converse.
 When it fails that $x_n\uoLtconv 0$ in $E$, then \cref{res:uo-lebesgue_topology_originating_from_separating_order_continuous_dual_of_order_dense_ideal} shows that there exists an $\varphi\in\ocdual{F}$, an $y\in F$, a subsequence $\seq{x_{n_k}}{k}$ of $\seq{x_n}{n}$ and an $\varepsilon>0$ such that $\abs{\varphi}(\abs{x_{n_k}}\wedge\abs{y})> \varepsilon$ for all $k$.
 It is then clear from the order continuity of $\varphi$ that it is impossible to find a further subsequence $\seq{x_{n_{k_i}}}{i}$ of $\seq{x_{n_k}}{k}$ such that $x_{n_{k_i}}\uoconv 0$ in $E$. \end{proof}

-As another special case of \cref{res:tau_m_to_sub_uo_iff}, we see that a sequence in a Banach lattice with an order continuous norm is un-convergent to zero if and only if every subsequence has a further subsequence that is uo-convergent to zero.
+As another special case of \cref{res:tau_m_to_sub_uo_iff}, we see that a sequence in a Banach lattice with an order continuous norm is un-convergent to zero if and only if every subsequence has a further subsequence that is uo-convergent to zero; we recall that a Banach lattice with an order continuous norm has the countable sup property by \cite[Theorem~4.26]{aliprantis_burkinshaw_LOCALLY_SOLID_RIESZ_SPACES_WITH_APPLICATIONS_TO_ECONOMICS_SECOND_EDITION:2003}, for example.
 We have thus retrieved \cite[Theorem 4.4]{deng_o_brien_troitsky:2017}.